-All discussions and course activities are done asynchronously: you can access the program resources, participate in the discussions, and do any required tasks at a time convenient for you.
+The course is organized in the self-paced format.
+You can access the course site, and do any required tasks at a time convenient for you.

 - All TESOL Members: Free (Registration Required)

 More About the Program Developer

 Mark Algren is the director of the Center for English Language Learning at the University of Missouri.
 He has been an ESL/EFL teacher and program administrator since 1979, with a year teaching in Hong Kong, 14 years teaching in and directing intensive English programs in Saudi Arabia and the United Arab Emirates.
 From 1993 to 2014 he was with the Applied English Center at the University of Kansas, USA, serving as director from 2010 to 2014.
 He has been active in TESOL International Association as a conference presenter, author, and member of interest sections, standing committees, and the Board of Directors (including convention chair for TESOL 2003—Baltimore).
 Algren was TESOL International Association President 2009–2010.
 With a strong interest in professionalism, standards, and accreditation, he has served on the TESOL Professional Development Committee and on a task force to develop the self-study guide for international review for Commission on English Language Program Accreditation (CEA) and is a program site reviewer for CEA.